paulrougieux/biotrade/README.md

     >>> from biotrade.faostat import faostat
     >>> faostat.pump.download_all_datasets()
     >>> faostat.pump.update_db()

-Note that database queries are abstracted with [SQL Alchemy](https://www.sqlalchemy.org/) and that it's also possible to use a PostGreSQL database engine.
-SQLite is convenient for data analysis on personal laptops.
-PostGreSQL can be use for servers.

 Once the data has been loaded into the database, you can query it.
 For example select crop production data for 2 countries